Risto12/development_server/README.md

 # Development server
-Server for testing projects against backend
+Server for testing projects against backend locally.
+Not applicable for public network with out modification.

 ### Features:
 Includes HTTP endpoint and socket endpoint